 The first two rings in this row were made by Loyolita Othole-Tsattie from Zuni Pueblo.
 The one set with blue turquoise is a size 9 3/4 while the one with green turquoise is a size 9 1/4.
 Each $165.
 The next two rings in the row are both made by Reed Charley.
 The coral ring is a size 11.5 while the turquoise one is a size 10.
 Each $90.
 (All in Santa Fe)

-Two beautiful rings with adjustable shanks by Steve Yellowhorse.
+At left are two beautiful rings with adjustable shanks by Steve Yellowhorse.
 Each one has striking (excuse the play on words) stamp work details.
 The first one is set with an atypical piece of…. set with a beautiful piece of turquoise (Steve couldn’t remember what mine) $200.
 The second ring is set with a triangular piece of turquoise from the Stormy Mountain mine, $200.
-(ALL IN Santa Fe)
+(BOTH IN Santa Fe)